kfarbman/ski-recommender/README.md

 ## Future Steps

-In the future, I'd like to add more trails from more resorts.
-Ideally, I'd also like to add information on aspect to indicate snow conditions.
+* Including more trails from more resorts.
+* Additional indication of snow conditions.
 A potential addition would be daily grooming information instead of static.
+* Fetch resort data from the [OnTheSnow API]().
+The API is available, but gaining access is temperamental.

 ## Repo Structure